nathaniel-ortiz/redditswapbot/README.md

 ## TODO

 * Upgrade to OAuth2, since password-based login will be deprecated soon
-* Switch to MySQL/SQLite for logging instead of a flatfile
 * Implement multiproccess
 * Make the bot stricter so that it matches the username in the comment with the commenter's username